 • Shorefront residential homes

-• Properties enrolled in Maine’s current land use programs
+• Properties enrolled in ME’s current land use programs

 • Wind turbine generators (case study)